 James Glucksman had a career in international management consulting and healthcare for more than 20 years.
 He is fluent in Russian and Chinese, with a very good knowledge of French, Spanish and German as well as some limited Japanese and Hungarian!
-He is a member of the Slow Food movement and an Officier Maître Hôtelier in the Confrérie de la Chaîne des Rôtisseurs, the Paris-based gourmet society, in the Bailliage of Christchurch.
+The lodge is a member of the Slow Food movement and James Glucksman an Officier Maître Hôtelier in the Confrérie de la Chaîne des Rôtisseurs, the Paris-based gourmet society, in the Bailliage of Christchurch.

 You really won’t want to leave this beautiful mansion, which is so warm and welcoming.

 “Charming relaxed elegance” The lodge is stunningly beautiful

 “A Romantic Respite” – the ‘Jameses’ are unassuming, welcoming and warm”

 View Pen-y-bryn Lodge in a larger map